-1. The submission of the licence agreement [...] by the plaintiff is ordered.
-Passages may be blacked out insofar as the plaintiff does not refer to these passages for its factual assertions and legal arguments.
+- B. On the basis of these considerations, the following applies in detail to the present legal dispute: - 1.
+The submission of the licence agreement [...] can be ordered upon application.
+Passages may be redacted insofar as the plaintiff does not refer to these passages for its factual assertions and legal argumentation.
+In accordance with the principle of production of evidence (Art.
+43 UPCA), the plaintiff must decide for itself which submission it wishes to make in the proceedings.